IBM/java-microprofile-metrics-on-kubernetes/README.md

 * Add Prometheus server URL.
 ![Add datasource](images/add-datasource.png)

-* Load the JSON file `[grafana dashboard](data/metrics-grafana-dashboard.json)`
+* Import the JSON file [grafana dashboard](data/metrics-grafana-dashboard.json) into Grafana.
+This json file is the representation of what charts to display in the Grafana dashboard.
 ![Import dashboard JSON](images/load-json.png)

-* View the Dashboard load the charts.
+* The charts should be now loaded in the dashboard.
 The charts are real time.
-So, as you go through the webapp clicking each link the charts on the Grafana dashboard will show spikes on each charts.
+So, as you go through the webapp clicking each link, the charts on the Grafana dashboard will show spikes on each charts.
 ![Grafana Metrics](images/grafana-metrics.png)